 A national platform to accelerate the quality of the programme through a techno-humanitarian approach

 Founded in 2016 and based out of New Delhi, India, Humanitarian Aid International (HAI), a non-profit organisation, has been working to support disaster-affected and at-risk communities across the country.
 HAI’s strategy is to reduce disaster risk through anticipatory risk mitigation programmes and technology-enabled environments.
 HAI plays a vital role in influencing the global discourse of humanitarian architecture and climate change through its constant engagement at various international platforms.
-HAI has also undertaken climate change projects to address several foods, nutrition, and income insecurity issues.
+HAI has also undertaken climate change projects to address several food, nutrition, and income insecurity issues.

 Drone for Humanity has four major thrust areas of intervention, and those are: